-For overnight travel, the first day record the time beginning when you leave home until the end of the last meeting or training session of the day, subtracting for any non-working meal breaks.
+For overnight travel, the first day record the time beginning when you leave home (or the time arrived at the branch if leaving from a branch) until the end of the last meeting or training session of the day, subtracting for any non-working meal breaks.
 On subsequent days of the conference you will record 8 hour work days.
 On the day you leave, count the time beginning with the first session of the day, if any, (if not, the time you leave the hotel) until the time you reach your home or get back to your work site if you get back in time to complete your shift there.